 Given that his work ranged across so many different fields—ethics, political theory, politics, religion—it is impossible to make a blanket statement that Grotius was or was not an original thinker.
 Instead, the only responsible approach is to deal with his alleged contributions on a case-by-case basis.
 Because it would be tedious to go through all the cases here, let us just take the two which are likely to be of greatest interest to philosophers: ethics and political theory.

 Turning to political theory, Sections 4–5 above identified various concrete contributions of Grotius’ to politics.
 For many scholars, however, Grotius is important not so much for his new ideas as for his new way of thinking about political problems.
-So, Kingsbury and Roberts (1990) say, “the greatest direct contribution of” the DIB is “the systematic reassembling of practice and authorities on the traditional but fundamental subject of the jus belli, organized for the first time around a body of principles rooted in the law of nature” (3–4).
+So, Kingsbury and Roberts say, “the greatest direct contribution of” the DIB is

 That mention of the influence brings us to the second broad topic of this concluding section.
 Scholars may argue about whether and how Grotius was original but no one can doubt his influence.
 For example, the Swedish King Gustav Adolph is supposed to have kept a copy of the DIB under his pillow, next to the Bible.
 And King James I reacted strongly (and negatively) to Grotius’ presentations during a diplomatic mission to England.

 So Grotius’ influence was felt on some of the major actors of his day.
 Naturally, though, his main impact was on other scholars.
-Bayle called him “one of the greatest men in Europe.”
-Leibniz hailed “the incomparable Hugo Grotius.”
-Thomas Reid spoke of “the immortal Hugo Grotius,” Hutcheson drew on him extensively, and Hume approvingly cited an argument of his about the origins of property in the third appendix of his second Enquiry.
+Bayle called him “one of the greatest men in Europe” (1720 [1740: 2.614]).
+Leibniz hailed “the incomparable Hugo Grotius” (see Leibniz 1710 , 77).
+Thomas Reid spoke of “the immortal Hugo Grotius” (see Reid 1788 , 331), Hutcheson drew on him extensively, and Hume approvingly cited an argument of his about the origins of property in the third appendix of his second Enquiry (see Hume 1748 , 307).
 To be sure, not all were so impressed.
 Rousseau’s opinion has already been cited; the natural law theorist Samuel Pufendorf was also sceptical.
 And Voltaire found Grotius to be simply boring.
-Still, whether for good or for ill, Grotius was at the centre of letters for an enviably long time.
-For a brief synopsis of Grotius’ influence, focusing on the DIB , see Tuck (2005), pp. ix–xii.
+Still, whether for good or for ill, Grotius was at the center of letters for an enviably long time.
+For a brief synopsis of Grotius’ influence, focusing on the DIB , see Tuck (2005: ix–xii).